 June 30, 2019

 After the first year, life was still challenging.
 I still needed surgeries, and I was still adapting to new routines.
 But, life was also exciting again.
 I was starting to picture my future again.
 I started a brand new journey of finding new roads, Chapter One of my partnership with the North Country Chevrolet Dealers.

 I was learning how to drive again… this time, with my hands!
 Thanks to our partnership, StefFindsNewRoads, and my 2019 Equinox, I was reintroduced to freedom.
 I was exploring the outdoors again with my new dog Oliver in the back seat and on my journey of “finding new roads.”
-I was exploring the outdoors again with my new dog Oliver in the back seat and on my journey of finding new roads?
 I found new hobbies, sports, and endless opportunities.

 I’d started facing my fears.
 I was gaining back some independence and pushing myself in every aspect.

 I hope to shine a light.
 I hope to meet people who can find comfort in my story.
 I will live and be inspired by life.
 My story and I will serve as a reminder to let in the miracles that come with being alive.
 Each time I’ve faced my fears, something amazing has happened.
 My biggest fear use to be public speaking, which seems silly now.
 I’ve overcome the terror of being on a stage, I’ve experienced opportunity, a sense of accomplishment, and only positive experiences – for both myself and for those listening in.
 I am so happy to be grabbing each opportunity coming my way.
 This is what life is all about.